Diabetes drug recommended to treat obesity on the NHS

 The Nice recommendation on Mounjaro comes after Wegovy was given the green light to treat obesity on the NHS last year.

-The drug was launched in the UK in August and is recommended for those with a BMI of 30, or between 27 and 30 in the presence of at least one obesity-related condition.
+The drug was launched in the UK in August and is recommended for those with at least one obesity-related condition and a BMI of 35, or 30 if they meet the criteria for a referral to specialist weight management services.

 A four-week supply of pre-filled pen injections of Mounjaro ranges from £92 for the lowest dose to £122 for the highest.